HOME

 Fast Foreward: Skip past uncomfortable content (as with the X card).

-Pause: Take a break to checv in with everyone or to tend to bodily needs (as with the || card).
+Pause: Take a break to check in with everyone and/or give everyone time to tend to bodily needs (as with the || card).

 Rewind: Go back in narration and take another path to another outcome to avoid an uncomfortable narrative element.